 Neurofibromatosis is a genetic disorder of the nervous system.
 It causes tumors to grow on nerves and produces other abnormalities such as skin changes and bone deformities.
-It occurs in 1 in every 3,000 to 4,000 births.

 - Freckling in the armpits or groin areas

 - 2 or more neurofibromas (tumors that grow on a nerve or nerve tissue under the skin)

 - Benign growths on the iris, called iris nevi

 - A tumor on the optic nerve

 Neurofibromatosis 2 (NF2) is much less common than NF1 and is characterized by multiple tumors on the cranial and spinal nerves.
 Tumors that affect both of the auditory nerves and hearing loss beginning in the teens or early 20s are generally the first symptom of NF2.